pgermishuys/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-key-arn.md

 If resource type is “key” and resource ID does not start with “mrk-“, this is a (single-region) AWS KMS key ARN and MUST return false.

-## Identifying an an AWS KMS multi-Region identifier
+## Identifying an AWS KMS multi-Region identifier

 This function MUST take a single AWS KMS identifier

-If the input starts with "arn:", this MUST return the output of [identifying an an AWS KMS multi-Region ARN](aws-kms-key-arn.md#identifying-an-an-aws-kms-multi-region-arn) called with this input.
+If the input starts with "arn:", this MUST return the output of [identifying an AWS KMS multi-Region ARN](aws-kms-key-arn.md#identifying-an-aws-kms-multi-region-arn) called with this input.
 If the input starts with “alias/“, this an AWS KMS alias and not a multi-Region key id and MUST return false.